• Donate Now

 Statement of Responsibility:

-• The ArtCenter will do everything possible to protect the work of the artists.
-The artist needs to understand that the ArtCenter cannot be responsible for loss or damage.
+• The Herrig will do everything possible to protect the work of the artists.
+The artist needs to understand that the Herrig cannot be responsible for loss or damage.

 • The judge will be responsible for choosing art for the exhibit and the award winners.
 Artists will be notified by phone or email if their work is not accepted.